 Which organic products to buy?

 Here are some guidelines as to which organic foods may be worth the higher prices and why:

-- Meat and poultry: Conventional farms use hormones to accelerate growth and antibiotics to prevent disease.
-Non-organic meat, poultry or products that contain these ingredients will have traces of these elements.
+- Meat and poultry: Conventional farms use hormones to accelerate growth and antibiotics to prevent diseases.
+Non-organic meat, poultry, or products that contain these ingredients will have traces of these elements.
 Purchasing certified organic products will minimize your child’s exposure to pesticides, chemicals, and hormones.

-- Prepared Baby foods: Parents who feed prepared baby foods primarily, may benefit from switching to organic since they make up a large proportion of their child’s diet.
+- Prepared baby foods: Parents who choose prepared baby foods primarily, may benefit from switching to organic since they make up a large proportion of their child’s diet.
 Non-organic baby foods may have some chemicals and preservatives added during processing and cooking.

-Ultimately, your choice of foods for your family is a personal one and depends on many factors including location, budget, time and convictions.
-It’s always best to provide your little ones with a balanced and varied diet, whether conventional or organic.
-If you have questions about the best foods for your baby, don’t hesitate to consult a pediatrician, health care provider or nutrition expert.
+Ultimately, your choice of foods for your family is a personal one and depends on many factors, including location, budget, time, and convictions.
+It’s always best to provide your little one with a balanced and varied diet, whether conventional or organic.
+If you have questions about the best foods for your baby, don’t hesitate to consult a pediatrician, health care provider, or nutrition expert.